Configuring Terraform

 fieldname = "Password"

-itemvalue = "password"
+itemvalue = "enter the password"

 },